Sunny Car Center: Events

+In 2023, Ritaluoma was sentenced to two years and six months of unconditional imprisonment for two aggravated frauds, aggravated debtor dishonesty and two aggravated tax frauds.

 In culture

 The advertising column built on the lot designated for Sunny Car Center attracted media attention, and a Facebook group opposed to its dismantling was founded.
 The column was seen as a sort of a landmark, and it was used in humorous Internet memes.